debiki/gatsby-plugin-ed-comments/README.md

 ```

 And tell us that you're using this — so we get the chance to notify you about security updates
 and other stuff.
-Send us an email: support at ed.community.
+Send us an email: hello at talkyard.io.

 ## Getting started